google/macops/README.md

 [Munki][] is a set of package management tools

+[Santa](https://github.com/google/santa) is a binary whitelisting/blacklisting solution for OS X. It features a kernel extension that monitors executions, and a GUI agent that alerts the user that a binary is blocked.
+Read more at the Santa repo: https://github.com/google/santa

 [Cauliflower Vest][] is an end-to-end solution for automatically enabling and escrowing keys for !FileVault 2.